 This designation is used to identify courses that meet the definition of 'laboratory science' per district policy.
 Students must earn two credits of laboratory science for admission to public baccalaureate institutions beginning summer of 2010.
 One credit must be in an algebra-based science course as determined by the school district.
 One credit must be in biology, chemistry, or physics.
 Principles of technology courses taught in Washington High Schools may satisfy the laboratory science requirement.
+These courses cannot also be reported as Non-Instructional.

 Additional information is available on the OSPI Graduation Requirements site.